wangyuanjun2017/Hello-World/README.md

 readme-edits:   test branch commit

+if(better){
+  i will be with babyYi forever.
+}else{
+  GiGi.
+}
 /**
 *2017/06/06 wangyuanjun test branch
 **/
 if(icanfly){
-  i will fly to taishan.
+  i will fly to taishan.hahahahhahah.
 }else{
   i just go to work.
+  And cry all day.
 }